giuseppe-dandrea/Stream-to-VLC/README.md

 ### Troubleshooting:

-If the openload tab closes before you can authorize the xdg-open, go to the script source code and add "//" at the beginning of this line: "window.close();", then authorize and remember the authorization for xdg-open and uncomment the line.
+If it's the first time you use the script probably the video tab closes before you can authorize xdg-open.
+Simply go to the script source code (you can find it in the Tampermonkey dashboard) and add "//" at the beginning of this line: "window.close();", then authorize and remember the authorization for xdg-open and uncomment the line.